Infrared fixed point

-In physics, an infrared fixed point is a set of coupling constants, or other parameters, that evolve from initial values at very high energies (short distance) to fixed stable values, usually predictable, at low energies (large distance).
+In physics, an infrared fixed point is a set of coupling constants, or other parameters, that evolve from arbitrary initial values at very high energies (short distance) to fixed, stable values, usually predictable, at low energies (large distance).
 This usually involves the use of the renormalization group, which specifically details the way parameters in a physical system (a quantum field theory) depend on the energy scale being probed.

 Conversely, if the length-scale decreases and the physical parameters approach fixed values, then we have ultraviolet fixed points.
 The fixed points are generally independent of the initial values of the parameters over a large range of the initial values.
 This is known as universality.